devongennuso/2fa-playground/README.md

 # 2fa-playground

 # An attempt to showcase two-factor authentication with node.js - a work in progress
-1. npm install
-2. change routes/users.js to your gmail credentials
+1. change routes/users.js to your gmail credentials
 ```javascript
   var mailData = {
       from: 'your@email.com',